DavidLandup0/mitsuki/benchmarks/README.md

 ### Local Results

-Running locally, frameworks are unbound more strongly to utilize available resources, but the benchmarks and ordinality will depend more strongly on the specific device you're running on.
+Running locally, frameworks are unbound more strongly to utilize available resources, don't have networking overhead, etc., but the benchmarks and ordinality will depend more strongly on the specific device you're running on.

 | Framework | RPS | Stdev |
 | --- | --- | --- |